 Pyramiding, also known as pyramidal growth syndrome (PGS), is a disease that occurs due to too much protein, insufficient calcium, low humidity, and dehydration.

 It’s not a reversible condition, but it can be stopped from worsening by addressing the underlying cause(s).
-There are some warning signs of pyramiding that can alert you sufficiently early.
+Certain warning signs of pyramiding can alert you sufficiently early.

 Is Pyramiding Bad for Tortoises?